gvwilson/rsdx/05_synth/index.md

 import random
 from typing import ClassVar

-from pydantic import BaseModel, Field, model_validator
+from pydantic import BaseModel, Field

 from params_02 import SpecimenParams